 Avoid bad marketing and advertising advice.
 You could end up with a Super Bowl commercial that costs millions of dollars – yet produces little-to-no revenue and winds up forgotten by the end of March.

-Starting today, you must fully understand why copywriting matters: salesmanship.
+Starting today, you must fully understand the reason why copywriting matters: salesmanship.
 Copywriting helps you carry a conversation throughout your campaigns.
 When done right, your copy’s persuasiveness will help you generate sales 24/7.
 But make sure to avoid bad copy – as ineffective sales and marketing copy can turn your campaigns from an asset to a liability.

-Do you have a comment, suggestion, or question about why copywriting matters?
+Do you have a comment, suggestion, or question about the reason why copywriting matters?
 Leave a comment explaining your side of things.
 And if you think this article could be useful to someone you know, feel free to share it with them!